Can I Sue for Pain and Suffering after a Car Accident in Wisconsin?

 But for less serious injuries, it may not be worth it.

-For some minor injuries, the potential amount awarded for pain and suffering may not be worth the time and effort it took to receive it.
-However, if your injuries and expenses are having a significant effect on your life, making a claim for pain and suffering could be the best way to go.
+For some minor injuries, the amounts that could potentially be awarded for pain and suffering may not be worth the time and effort they take to receive.
+However, if your injuries and expenses are having a significant effect on your life, making a claim for pain and suffering could be well worth your while.

 Warshafsky Gets Insurance Companies to Pay Pain and Suffering Settlements